-Research, carried out as part of an international project, shows that in winter, this sea "inspires" large quantities of atmospheric oxygen.
-Like a lung, the Labrador Sea seems to feed much of the deep Atlantic Ocean into oxygen.
-The measurements also show that absorbed oxygen is rapidly redistributed through ocean currents throughout the ocean.
+Research, carried out within the framework of an international project, shows that in winter, this sea "inspires" large quantities of atmospheric oxygen.
+Like a lung, the Labrador Sea seems to supply much of the deep layers of the Atlantic Ocean with oxygen.
+The measurements also show that the oxygen absorbed is quickly redistributed by the intermediary of marine currents throughout the ocean.

-This could have significant consequences for climate research because oceanic oxygen concentration is closely related to that of the atmosphere.
-This discovery opens the way for new research on climate change.
+This could have significant consequences for climate research, as the oceanic oxygen concentration is closely related to that in the atmosphere.
+This discovery thus opens the way for new research on climate change.

 - Teacher.
 Arne Kortzinger, IfM-GEOMAR - email: email@example.com